 Because the aloe has become so well adapted to scarce water conditions this plant must be watered very sparingly.
 Getting an aloe plant’s water care correct is essential.

 Although I have seen cases of underwatered aloe plants I have seen many, many more plants that are suffering from overwatering.
 It is much more difficult to underwater a desert plant than it is to overwater one.
 However, I will cover both scenarios and their fixes later in this article.

 There are 500 different species of aloe plant with the most popular aloe houseplant being aloe vera.
 Luckily though, all aloe plants require the same water care so regardless of which specific aloe species you have, the information contained in this article will benefit you.

-How do I know if my aloe plant needs water?
+How to know if your aloe plant needs water

 So what are the signs that your aloe plant needs to be watered?

 You will know that your aloe plant needs watered when the soil dries out.
 The top 1 ½ – 2 inches of soil should be dry before applying more water to the plant.
 Drooping leaves, yellow leaves or leaves with brown tips (when accompanied by very dry soil), can be an indication that your aloe plant needs watered.

 Be careful not to automatically assume that drooping leaves on a aloe plant means the plant needs to be watered.
 Drooping leaves can also be caused by the dehydration that stems from overwatering – as counterintuitive as dehydration due to overwatering may sound.
 I cover this subject in more depth below.

 If your aloe plant has drooping leaves and the soil is very dry then it is very likely you need to water the plant.
 Before you do this though always check for root rot (which I show you how to do later) as drooping leaves are also a sign of overwatering.